leaflabs/libmaple/docs/source/language.rst

 <http://www.wiring.org.co/reference/>`_ language, which is the same
 language used to program the `Arduino <http://arduino.cc/>`_ boards.

+..
+TODO Wiring tutorial -- just describe setup()/loop(), then link to
+.. some of the the bajillion external tutorials

 C or C++ programmers curious about the differences between the Wiring language and C++ may wish to skip to the :ref:`arduino_c_for_c_hackers`.